Everything You Need To Know About Activated Carbon & Activated Carbon Adsorption

 An activated carbon filter is used to trap gases in a bed of activated carbon.
 Air purification systems use activated charcoal filters to combat any volatile organic compounds released by cleaning products and some appliances.

 An activated carbon filter is recommended for removing odors from the air.
 This can include tobacco smoke, cooking smells, or other unpleasant odors that tend to pollute our indoor living spaces.
-Traditional HEPA filters work best for dust, pet dander, pollen, and other airborne particles.

 How Does Activated Carbon Work?